 The understanding of strongly coupled systems is one of the most challenging problems in particle physics.

-The fact that up and down quarks are light with respect to the natural scale of QCD is responsible for their confinement on very small length scales.
-This phenomenon makes very difficult the study of hadrons as composite objects.
+The strong interactions between the quarks, as well as their confinement, pose substantial challenges.
+Especially this makes the study of hadrons as composite objects very difficult.
 The dynamical symmetry breaking of the chiral symmetry is another aspect of QCD which is not fully understood.

 Hadrons are usually classified as quark-antiquark pairs (mesons), or quark